 1. Maintain consistent speeds

-Pumping the accelerator sends more fuel into the engine, decreasing your overall fuel economy.
+Pumping the accelerator sends more fuel into the engine, decreasing your overall fuel consumption.
 Steady and even acceleration uses less fuel.
 (SOURCE)

 2. Check your tires whenever you fill up